RotherOSS/doc-otobo-installation/content/introduction.rst

    Do not select ``username>`` when you copy the command and paste it to the shell.
 Otherwise you will get an error.

-We supposed that OTOBO will be installed to ``/opt/otobo``.
-If you want to install OTOBO to a different directory, you have to change the path in the commands or create a symbolic link to this directory.
+We assume that OTOBO will be installed to the directory ``/opt/otobo``.
+If you want to install OTOBO to a different location, then you have to change the path in the commands or create a symbolic link to this directory.

 .. code-block:: bash